krobelus/rate-experiments/README.md

 small, efficiently check-able incorrectness certificate in the previously unpublished  SICK format.
 The incorrectness certificate can be used to check the incorrectness of a proof independently of the checker, which helps developers debug proof-generation and proof-checking algorithms.
+While checking operational DRAT efficiently is arguably easier (than specified DRAT), the straighforward semantics of specified DRAT facilitates reasoning about a proof, e.g.\ it allows the definition of the SICK format to be much simpler.
-We contribute a modification to the SICK format.
+We contribute an extension to the SICK format.

 The rest of this paper is organized as follows: In [the following section][2.
 Preliminaries] we will introduce preliminary knowledge about